State Delegate Ben Kramer’s

 Hopefully, Maryland will one day prohibit the sale of puppies and kittens in retail pet stores entirely, which will help to eliminate the demand for product from the grotesque puppy mills.

-This legislation will bring an end to what has been a consistent top 10 consumer complaint known as “cramming.”
+This legislation brought an end to what had been a consistent top 10 consumer complaint known as “cramming.”
 Cramming is the practice of placing an unapproved charge on a person’s phone bill for a service or item that the consumer never requested.

 This legislation created a process for ensuring that any charges on a consumer’s phone bill were actually requested and approved by the customer and affords a method for restitution to the consumer should they be crammed in the future.